Law School Case Brief

 Alden v.
 Maine - 527 U.S. 706, 119 S. Ct.
 2240 (1999)

 The Eleventh Amendment makes explicit reference to the states' immunity from suits commenced or prosecuted against one of the United States by citizens of another state, or by citizens or subjects of any foreign state.

-The Court held that the district court rendered the correct decision; hence, it affirmed the dismissal of the petitioners’ action.
-The Court reasoned that the powers delegated to Congress under U.S. Const.
-Art.
+The Court affirmed the dismissal.
+The Court reasoned that the powers delegated to Congress under U.S. Const. art.
 I did not include the power to subject nonconsenting states to private suits for damages in state courts and that respondent did not consent to suits for overtime pay and liquidated damages under the FLSA.

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class